 As Marc Young, one of the directors, tells me, their volunteers come from a broad spectrum.
 'We've had 70-year-young grandfathers, college freshmen and families volunteering with their teenagers.
 There are attorneys who want to shovel rubble, architects who want to build and labourers who want administrative tasks.'
 Some spend just a week, others seemed intent on staying until the project's end in January 2011.

-Volunteers are divided into teams to tackle individual jobs as groups.
+Pin this image Volunteers are divided into teams to tackle individual jobs as groups.
 Top of the list are the rubble-clearance sites, with everyone slapping on the sunscreen to wield shovels, sledgehammers and barrows to clear ruined houses.
 It's hard work under the Haitian sun but immensely rewarding, and locals press in to help.
 Amid the concrete, there are constant reminders that the rubble represent smashed lives.
 On my first morning I recovered a set of someone's wedding photos, which were carefully kept aside to be reunited with their owner.

 When sites are cleared, rebuilding began, and as I left volunteers were rebuilding their first school.
 Other, more skilled, volunteers were working with the mayor's office to survey and restore Leogane's water supply.
 HODR have also started a cash-for-work programme for locals, deepening their ties with the local community.